EQ of Wealth Reading List

 I hope these books get your neurons firing and ideas flowing, like they did for me!

 If you manage to get through all these books, I commend you and I welcome your outreach for further recommendations.
-I’m sure by then, I’ll have another 10 books to share.
+I’m sure by then, I’ll have many more books to share.
 Aren’t relationships so fun and forever interesting?

 Learners unite,